Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 **Creating an account on Dev Studio**

-To create an account on Fiserv Developer Studio, refer to the [Register to Fiserv Developer Studio](?path=docs/getting-started/before-you-start.md#register-to-fiserv-developer-studio) section.
+To create an account on Fiserv Developer Studio, refer to the [Register on Fiserv Developer Studio](?path=docs/getting-started/before-you-start.md#register-on-fiserv-developer-studio) section.
 After successful registration, you will be able to create a workspace.
 You can obtain the following credentials from the workspace:

 * Product name